natebarksdale/natebarksdale.github.io/src/content/blog/2008-12-26-tundra-quilt-by-leah-evans.md

 description: A beautiful representation of our landscapes, this quilt captures the essence of estuaries and agricultural fields, reminiscent of Gerard Manley Hopkins' vivid imagery.
 emoji: 🗺️
 tags:
+  - 🌳 Landscapes
-  - 🏞️ landscapes
+  - 🌍 Culture
-  - 🧵 textiles
+  - 🧵 Textiles
+  - 🎨 Art
 haiku: |
   Soft maps unfold here,
   Tundra stitched in quiet hues,